ArcticSnow/probextreme/docs/index.md

 # Welcome to Probextreme

 This is a collection of personalized tools to work Extreme Values.
-The toolbox is designed to gather different approaches and tools to caracterise extreme events and their significance.
+The toolbox is designed to gather different approaches and tools to characterise extreme events and their significance.

 **This toolbox is under construction and currently designed for specific projects**